go.to/

 Sladke mameni - Sweet nuthins

-One of the most successful Helena hits "Sladke mameni" (Sweet nuthins) was released as a single together with the song "True Love" (S laskou) on the flipside performed together with Karel Gott.
+One of the most successful Helena hits ever "Sladke mameni" (Sweet nuthins) was released as a single together with the song "S laskou" (duet with Karel Gott) on the flipside.
 "Sladke mameni" was featured in the Czech movie "I enjoy the world only with you" (S tebou me bavi svet) which was a very successful comedy in 1983.
 Helena re-recorded the song in 2001 and added as a bonus song on their album "Helena 2002".

 The photo session